 In this episode of “Whodunit?”, we’re asking, “Who wrote the famous Nancy Drew series?”
 The most obvious answer might be Carolyn Keene, of course — the author whose name is stamped upon the cover of every Nancy Drew book.
 Here’s the plot twist: Carolyn Keene is actually multiple ghostwriters.
 This is called “book packaging,” a practice in the publishing world where a number of ghostwriters are contracted to write books in a series based on a “bible” of characters, voice, and setting.

 Alice Leonhardt was only one such ghostwriter for Nancy Drew.
 Though she’s since stopped ghostwriting, Nancy Drew continues to persist.
 Simon & Schuster recently said that kids still send “Carolyn Keene” fan letters to this day.

 Transparency Meter: 👻👻 Partly transparent.
 Though Simon & Schuster keep up the guise of “Carolyn Keene,” it’s generally known that it’s ghostwriters who continue to keep this 88-year old series alive.

-If you perused this list of ghostwritten books and found yourself envious of all these great ghostwriters that were readily at disposal, don’t worry.
+If you perused this list of ghostwritten books and found yourself envious of all these great ghostwriters that were readily at your disposal, don’t worry.
 Find out how to hire a ghostwriter in ten steps or locate a qualified ghostwriter on our marketplace today.
 Also, take an in-depth look at what is a ghostwriter!
 It might just lift your spirits (if you know what we mean).